slub/data.slub-dresden.de/index.md

 ## Explore our data

 [![explorative-search-preview]({{ site.baseurl }}{% link assets/images/explorative-Suche-preview.png%})](https://data.slub-dresden.de/explore){:target="_blank"}

-We provide a way to explore our data interactively using the "explorative Suche".
+We provide a way to explore our data interactively using the exploratory search.
 It is a frontend that let you jump from topic to topic based on their existance and mutual occurences in our resources.
 Feel free to [plunge into our data](https://data.slub-dresden.de/explore){:target="_blank"}.

 ## API usage